hazrmard/hazrmard.github.io/content/about/_index.md

 development, and astrophysics.

 Currently my [research is in Artificial Intelligence][1].
-My undergratuate research was in [astrophysics concerning dark matter simulations][2].
-I also did research concerning radiation hardening experiments for electronics in space.
+My undergratuate research was in [astrophysics on dark matter simulations][2].
+I also did research on radiation hardening experiments for electronics in space.

 I like to run, and play tennis, football and video games.
 I read